mekdes12/numeric_docs/Readme.md

+1)  in top directory do:

 ./doit.sh

+to build html site

+2) in pdf_create do:

+./doit.sh

-to build pages in _build
+to build latex version of syllabus

+3) in top directory do:

 ./rsync.sh

-to copy pages to server as
+to sync all material to web server

+./doit.sh

+final result:

 http://clouds.eos.ubc.ca/~phil/numeric